• Skip to primary navigation

 • It's the perfect dip for fresh sliced vegetables and snacks.

-• It doubles as a fantastic meat marinade.
+• It doubles as a fantastic chicken marinade.
+The citrus juices and tangy yogurt help tenderize meat.

 • You'll add some excitement to your everyday salads.